GoogleCloudPlatform/datacatalog-tag-engine/README.md

 	--oidc-token-audience=$SERVICE_URL
 ```

-With this command, the Cloud Scheduler will trigger tag updates every hour.
-If you want them updates to occur on a different schedule, you can adjust the value for the `schedule` parameter.
+Cloud Scheduler will trigger tag updates every hour.
+If you want updates to occur on a different schedule, you can adjust the value of the `schedule` parameter in the above command.

 To generate the OAUTH_TOKEN, you can run these two commands: